UN-OCHA/common_design/common_design_subtheme/README.md

 ### Customise colours

 Change the CSS Vars in `css/brand.css` and save the file.
-Sass is no longer available in CD v8.
+Sass is no longer available in CD v8 and newer.

 ### Customise icons